easyparcel/openapi/README.md

 API Functions/Features:
 #### Get Shipment Quotation:
-Get Shipment Quotation: This feature enables users to obtain shipment quotations from all courier companies on the EasyParcel platform.
+Get Shipment Quotation: This feature enables users to obtain shipment quotations from all courier companies available on the EasyParcel platform.
 Users need to provide sender and receiver addresses to check the shipment quotation.

 Parameters used: